ivan-ravecca/esp32server/Readme.md

 # ESP32-Arduino AC Line Monitor

 This project implements a dual AC line monitoring system using an Arduino UNO for sensing and an ESP32 for internet connectivity.
-The system reports AC line status (energized/de-energized) with timestamps, voltage readings, and alarm notifications.
+The system reads reports from AC line status (energized/de-energized) with timestamps, voltage readings, and alarm notifications.

 ## System Overview